 Thanks for posting your query at DoctorSpring.com.
 I can understand your concern.

-Hope this helped, Please let me know if you have any queries.
+Please let me know if you have any queries.
+I will be happy to answer all of them.

 Patient replied :